 Here is an overview of the Motorsport UK Karting Pathway.

-The first step The first step is to head to your nearest NKA approved Kart track, then once you are competitive and you feel ready for the next step register for the British Indoor Karting Championship with TeamSport which provides the most accessible and cost-effective way of competing for a national title there has ever been.
+The first step is to head to your nearest National Karting Association approved kart track, then once you are competitive and you feel ready for the next step, register for the British Indoor Karting Championship with TeamSport which provides the most accessible and cost-effective way of competing for a national title there has ever been.
 The series is open to children and adults alike.

-The next step before buying your own kart and running it yourself is to try outdoor karting at your nearest NKA approved outdoor venue where you can drive faster equipment on bigger outdoor tracks , many of these track run outdoor leagues or Championships which are ideal to improve your race craft .
-Drivers aged 14 or over can then can then opt to start competing with Club100, It’s a properly-structured and professionally-run championship across the country, but it’s run to an arrive-and-drive format, which means costs are kept to a minimum and competitors don’t need to own a kart or even any specialist equipment.
+The next step before buying your own kart and running it yourself is to try outdoor karting at your nearest NKA approved outdoor venue where you can drive faster equipment on bigger outdoor tracks, many of these tracks run outdoor leagues or Championships which are ideal to improve your race craft.
+Drivers aged 14 or over can then opt to start competing with Club100, It’s a properly structured and professionally-run championship across the country, but it’s run to an arrive-and-drive format, which means costs are kept to a minimum and competitors don’t need to own a kart or even any specialist equipment.
 The club uses two-stroke race karts, too, which are a world apart from the four-stroke corporate machines you might have driven before now.

 Club 100 also run a British Universities Kart Championship which is a nationwide arrive-and-drive karting championship for anyone in full-time education at university.